 The proverbial light bulb went off.

 It was supposed to be a work night like any other.
 Sit in a chair, monitor alarms, make phone calls, do paperwork, eat…ad nauseum; ad infinitum.
-In a spontaneous moment that I can’t explain the how, why, or why now, I posted to my Facebook friends to comment with a word or phrase.
+In a spontaneous moment that I can’t explain the how, why, or why now, I posted to my Facebook.
+I asked my friends to comment with a word or phrase.
 I would in turn write a short story or poem with their word and tag them in the post.

 - true friendship